 ACT President Report

-Another key priority at my election last year was to improve the quality and attendance of our events.
-I am pleased to point out a couple of standout functions that will set the bar of our future expectations for the coming year, such as the Strata Law session run by McInnes Wilson, the boardroom lunch with Minister Mick Gentleman and this year’s awards evening.
+A priority at my election was to improve the quality and attendance of our events.
+I am pleased to point out a couple of standout functions that will set the bar for future expectations; ‘Strata Law’ run by McInnes Wilson Lawyers, the Boardroom lunch with Minister Mick Gentleman and this year’s Annual Awards.